LaunchCodeEducation/using-geoserver-with-openlayers/creating-a-data-store.md

 ## Creating the Store

 Visit _Data &gt; Stores_ and select _Add store_.
 Select _Shapefile_ from the _Vector Data Sources_ list.
-Fill out the required fields, and then browser to the _.shp_ file that you previously placed in _stl-parks_ subdirectory of GeoServer's data directory.
+Fill out the required fields, and then browse to the _.shp_ file that you previously placed in _stl-parks_ subdirectory of GeoServer's data directory.

 ![](/assets/data-source.png)Upon saving the store, you will immediately be presented with the option of publishing a new layer named _parks_.
 Let's try to do this.